What is jaundice and how common is it?

 Jaundice, a very common condition in newborns, is a condition in which there is an excess of a substance in the bloodstream called bilirubin- the yellow pigment of the red blood cell.
 Bilirubin is normally filtered through the liver and eliminated in the intestinal tract.
-Due to the excess yellow pigment in the blood, the infants skin and/or eyes become yellow.
+Due to the excess yellow pigment in the blood, the infant's skin and/or eyes become yellow.
 The condition is most common in infants who are born prematurely (before 37 weeks gestation) and also can occur at times in infants who are breastfed.
 While treatment is not always warranted, it is important to have your infant evaluated by a pediatrician if they are displaying signs and symptoms of jaundice outlined below.

-Due to the immaturity of the infant’s liver, babies are at times unable to remove bilirubin from their blood however sometimes there are underlying disease processes which may cause or contribute to the development of jaundice.
+Due to the immaturity of the infant’s liver, babies are at times unable to remove bilirubin from their blood however sometimes there are underlying disease processes that may cause or contribute to the development of jaundice.

 Physiologic jaundice presents generally on the second or third/ fourth day following birth and is caused by an infants’ immature liver’s ability to adequately remove bilirubin which in turn causes bilirubin levels in the blood to rise (usually above 25 mg).
 Typically this resolves within two weeks.

-Other causes include hemorrhage, infection/sepsis, liver malfunction, maternal–infant blood incompatibility, enzyme deficiency and/or abnormality of the red blood cells, premature birth and severe bruising at birth, such as in cases of bleeding under the scalp from delivery.
+Other causes include hemorrhage, infection/sepsis, liver malfunction, maternal-infant blood incompatibility, enzyme deficiency and/or abnormality of the red blood cells, premature birth, and severe bruising at birth, such as in cases of bleeding under the scalp from delivery.

-During the second and fourth day of life, infants may exhibit yellowing of the skin and/or eyes which may signify the presence of jaundice.
-Although your baby will be evaluated in the hospital for jaundice, you can evaluate for this while at home simply by pressing gently on your baby’s forehead or nose in good lighting such a normal daylight.
+During the second and fourth days of life, infants may exhibit yellowing of the skin and/or eyes which may signify the presence of jaundice.
+Although your baby will be evaluated in the hospital for jaundice, you can evaluate for this while at home simply by pressing gently on your baby’s forehead or nose in good lighting such as normal daylight.
 Mild jaundice may be present if the area you pressed turns yellow.
 Hospitals usually test babies for jaundice prior to discharge to ensure they go home only when it's safe.

 Call your doctor if the following symptoms are present:

-- Yellow skin and/or the presence of yellow skin on your baby’s abdomen, arms and legs
+- Yellow skin and/or the presence of yellow skin on your baby’s abdomen, arms, and legs

-- Yellow in the whites of your infants eyes
+- Yellow in the whites of your infant's eyes

 - High-pitched crying, poor feeding, inadequate weight gain, listlessness or is difficult to wake up